-Ah, Daytona Beach, Florida, land of sand and surf and numerous little motels which fell victim to the wrecking ball over the years.
-We'll get to that in just a moment, but first let me tell you about a friend of mine.
+Daytona Beach, Florida, land of sand and surf and numerous little motels which fell victim to the wrecking ball over the years.
+Someone familiar with the Daytona Beach motel business was John G. Von.

 He was born John G. von Feilitzch in 1906 in Germany.
 I'm not sure when he came to America, but he eventually settled in the Daytona / Ormond Beach area and became a photographer.